archity/coursera-nlp/Course 1 - Natural Language Processing with Classification and Vector Spaces/Week 3/README.md

 <img width="500" src="./img/week3_2.png">
 </p>

 The famous quote by Firth says, "You shall know a word by the company it keeps".
-When learning these vectors, you usually make use of the neighboring words to extract meaning and information about the center word.
+When learning these vectors, you usually make use of the neighbouring words to extract meaning and information about the centre word.
 If you were to cluster these vectors together, as you will see later in this specialization, you will see that adjectives, nouns, verbs, etc. tend to be near one another.
 Another cool fact, is that synonyms and antonyms are also very close to one another.
-This is because you can easily interchange them in a sentence and they tend to have similar neighboring words!
+This is because you can easily interchange them in a sentence and they tend to have similar neighbouring words!

 ## 2. Word by Word and Word by Doc